EdiGeana15/Netflix-Clone-Project/src/README.md

 This project was built using HTML5, CSS, JavaScript (as I know them at the time 😄).

-## Installation

-1. Clone this repository to your local machine;
-2. Navigate to the project directory;
-3. Open the "index.html" file in your favorite web browser.

 ## Contributing

 I welcome contributions from the community!
 If you have any ideas for improvements or new features, feel free to submit a pull request 😊.